Last updated: 5 September, 2016.

 Best Mid-Range Smartphone

 With an increase in price comes an increase in expectations.
-Mid-range smartphones typically fall in the $250-$500 price range, and for that kind of money, you should see a significant step up from even the best of the budget range.
+Mid-range smartphones typically fall in the $250-$500 price range.
+For that kind of money, you should see a significant step up from even the best of the budget range.

 Cameras need to take good photos, at least outdoors and preferably in more challenging conditions too.
 Storage space should be at least 32GB, ideally built into the phone.
 You need to be able to get a full day of moderate to heavy use from the phone, to deal with long travel days away from charging points.